bernie-skipole/indipydriver/docs/source/usage/ipyserver.rst

 self.stop - This is set to True when the server.shutdown() method is called.

 self.stopped - An asyncio.Event() object, await server.stopped.wait() will block until the server stops.

+self.debug_enable - Default True, will enable server xml traffic to be logged, if logging is set at DEBUG level.

 add_remote